webrecorder/browsertrix/docs/user-guide/workflow-setup.md

     Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/125.0.0.0 Safari/537.3 orgname.browsertrix (+https://example.com/crawling-explination-page)
     ```

+    If you have no webpage to identify your organization or statement about your crawling activities available, omit the bracketed comment section at the end entirely.

     This string must also be provided to the website's owner so they can allowlist Browsertrix to prevent it from being blocked.

 ### Language